serraict/dremio-mcp-docker/work/backlog.md

 * create an image for the mcp server
 * add the mcp server to serra vine
-* add a chatbot to the docs
+* add a chatbot to the serra vine docs